friday27/backend-dev/leetcode_note.md

 1184\.
 Distance Between Bus Stops
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1365\.
+How Many Numbers Are Smaller Than the Current Number
+1380\.
+Lucky Numbers in a Matrix
 1394\.
 Find Lucky Integer in an Array (To be improved)
 1436\.
 Destination City
 1448\.
 Count Good Nodes in Binary Tree